 Without new, compelling evidence, your appeal is unlikely to be able to address the reasons why the insurer initially denied your claim.

 There is something very important that the insurance company and your employer will not tell you in your disability denial letter: If you file an ERISA disability lawsuit, you typically cannot submit additional evidence into the court record.
 Indeed, the court that reviews your case will be limited to the evidence that is already included in your disability claim file.
 This is why it is critically important that you get an Alameda ERISA disability lawyer involved in your case immediately after you get a denial letter.
 Your lawyer will be able to help ensure that all relevant evidence gets into the claim file.

-At Roberts Disability Law, our Alameda ERISA disability lawyers have helped many claimants obtain the full benefits they rightfully deserved.
+At Roberts Disability Law, P.C., our Alameda ERISA disability lawyers have helped many claimants obtain the full benefits they rightfully deserved.
 If your disability claim was denied or refused, please get in touch with our team today at (510) 230-2090.
 We proudly offer free, no-obligation case evaluations to applicants in the Alameda, CA and throughout the Bay Area.

 LEAVE YOUR MESSAGE

 We know how to get your insurance claim paid.
 Call today at: